El Salvador–Mexico relations: History

 From 1979 to 1992, El Salvador was enveloped in a bloody civil war.
 During the war, several thousand Salvadorean citizens fled the country to Mexico where many stayed or continued onward to the United States.
 In 1992, the Salvadorean government and FMLN signed a peace agreement in Mexico City known as the Chapultepec Peace Accords thus in effect, ending the civil war.

-Both nations work together in combating drug trafficking and gang violence, including MS-13 (also known as the Mara Salvatrucha) of which are the main cause of havoc in El Salvador and their operations create insecurity in the country.
+Both nations have cooperated together in combating drug trafficking and gang violence, including MS-13 (also known as the Mara Salvatrucha) of which was the main cause of havoc in El Salvador and their operations created insecurity in the country.
 In 2018, several hundreds to a few thousands Salvadorans formed part of the Central American migrant caravans and traversed all of Mexico to the northern city of Tijuana to request asylum in the United States.
-In January 2019, over 700 Salvadorans requested and obtained asylum in Mexico where many are choosing to remain rather than face the uncertainty of trying to request asylum in the US and also not wishing to be denied and deported back to El Salvador.
+In January 2019, over 700 Salvadorans requested and obtained asylum in Mexico where many chose to remain rather than face the uncertainty of trying to request asylum in the U.S. and also not wishing to be denied and deported back to El Salvador.
+In 2022, the number of Salvadorans requesting asylum in Mexico increased to more than 5,500.

 In June 2019, Salvadoran President Nayib Bukele traveled to the Mexican state of Chiapas and met with Mexican President Andrés Manuel López Obrador.
 Leaders of both nations discussed initiatives to decrease the flow of Salvadoran migrants to Mexico en route to the United States and Mexico's commitment to Central Americas development.
 In May 2022, Mexican President Andrés Manuel López Obrador paid an official visit to El Salvador.